RickGelhausen/pathsnake/README.md

 We provide a mock example file in the `example` folder.

+:exclamation: The values in this file are completely unrelated to the real results provided in the publication.

 3. Setup the config file

 This is already prepared to be used for this example.